What Car Should You Buy for Your Teenage Driver?

 Realistically, parents today just don't have the resources to get their teen drivers the newest, safest vehicles.
 This is magnified by the fact that it takes years for safety equipment to become standard in vehicles.
 Older used cars probably wouldn't have those options, yet.
 "Generally, it takes about 30 years between the introduction of a safety feature and when that safety feature is found in 95% or more of the cars on the road."

 The recommendations on teen vehicle choice are guided by four main principles:

 - Young drivers should stay away from high horsepower.Vehicles with more powerful engines can tempt them to test the limits.

 - Bigger, heavier vehicles protect better in a crash.
 There are no minicars or small cars on the IIHS recommended list for teens.
 Small SUVs are included because their weight is similar to that of a midsize car.

 - ESC (Electronic Stability Control) is worth the expense.
 ESC is a system found on recent vehicles that will help you stay in control of your vehicle when you need to swerve or brake suddenly to avoid an obstacle.
 This feature, which helps a driver maintain control of the vehicle on curves and slippery roads, reduces risk on a level comparable to safety belts.
 Research the model you are purchasing to see if EFC is on the car.

 - Vehicles should have the best safety ratings possible.
 At a minimum, that means good ratings in the IIHS moderate overlap front test, acceptable ratings in the IIHS side crash test and four or five stars from the National Highway Traffic Safety Administration (NHTSA).

-If you or someone who is close to you has been injured in a vehicle accident in Nebraska or Western Iowa, call Rich Hitz for a free consultation to learn about how to avoid medical bills and receive fair compensation for the injuries you or your loved ones have sustained at (402) 952-4179.
+If you or someone who is close to you has been injured in a vehicle accident in Nebraska or Western Iowa, call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.